youssef-mansor/TheAgentCompany/docs/EVALUATION.md

 Make sure you have all services launched and running before you start evaluation.
 If not, please refer to the [SERVER SETUP DOC](./SETUP.md) first.

+Since many tasks require LLMs to evaluate the results, and/or require NPCs backed by LLMs to play the roles of coworkers, we require you to provide an LLM API key as "environment LLM config".
+This LLM API key does not need to be the same as the one you use for your agent(s).
+It needs to be as powerful as or at least close to `claude-3-5-sonnet-20241022` or `gpt-4o`.
+For reference, all baseline results used `claude-3-5-sonnet-20241022` as the environment LLM.
+Please provide the environment LLM model you use when you submit your results to the leaderboard.

+To prevent the agent from peeking at the evaluator code, all `/utils/evaluator.py` files, which contain the grading functions, are encrypted.
+The evaluator entrypoint, `/utils/eval.py`, contains the decryption code, and you need to pass the decryption key as an environment variable when you run it: `DECRYPTION_KEY='theagentcompany is all you need'`.

 The [below section](#general-steps) describes the general steps to run evaluation.
 Different platforms or agents might require variation on steps, but the general principles should hold.
-If you'd like to use [OpenHands](https://github.com/All-Hands-AI/OpenHands) for evaluation, please refer to the [RUN EVALUATION WITH OPENHANDS](#run-evaluation-with-openhands) section.
+If you'd like to use [OpenHands](https://github.com/All-Hands-AI/OpenHands) for evaluation, please refer to the [RUN EVALUATION WITH OPENHANDS](../evaluation/README.md) doc.
 You could also use it as a reference to automate your evaluation pipeline.

 ## General Steps